Director Interview: The Reason I Jump

 READ MORE: Andrew Solomon's FAR FROM THE TREE

-I’d been shooting in Sierra Lion on another project and I also wanted to have an African dimension because I felt that so often media representations of autism tend to be through the Western experience of it.
+I’d been shooting in Sierra Leone on another project and I also wanted to have an African dimension because I felt that so often media representations of autism tend to be through the Western experience of it.
 I found Mary had contributed her experience to a conference, so I filmed with she and Jestina.

 S&F: How long did it take you to make the film?

 JR: About three years or so.
 The joy of making feature docs is you are able to immerse yourself in something.

 S&F: How did you decide how much clinical information about diagnosis to include?

 JR: The book is about trying to explain experiences—sensory and social.
 That’s what I felt the film should be.
 The danger is, you don’t want to use the people in the film as examples of the book, so I tried to give the subjects enough autonomy.
 One of the big structural decisions of the film was, do we intercut these characters throughout the film or give them sections of their own?
 In the end we gave them sections of their own, so you get to know the characters.